muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

-@jenniferatntd
+"@jenniferatntd

 [How many deaths?]
 One leaked Chinese source says over 20 K, but got deleted soon...
 No way to verify, as the \#CCP doesn't tell you the truth.
-But definitely much, much more than the official number.
+But definitely much, much more than the official number"

 *2020-2-7 17:38:52*